Research Training

 Selection process

-There is no centralized selection process; applications are reviewed by individual PIs who select their own summer interns and provide the funding to support them.
-PIs begin interviewing candidates and offering positions in early January and the selection process is completed by April 30.
+There is no centralized selection process; applications are reviewed by individual Principal Investigators (PIs) who select their own summer interns and provide the funding to support them.
+PIs begin interviewing candidates and offering positions in early January and the selection process is completed by April 15, 2024.
 Successful candidates will be informed by their PI and on-boarding paperwork will be done by the hiring IC.

-Remember that the application and selection process for OITE and IC Cohort Programs may differ, so read information specific to cohort programs that interest you.
+Remember that the application and selection process for OITE and IC programs may differ, so read information specific to programs that interest you.